raiyan106/simple-REST-application/README.md

-<h1> A simple RESTful API </h1>
+<h1> A RESTful API on Movie Genre collection </h1>

-<p> A web application based on RESTful API implementation and usage using NodeJS, Express, and Joi </p>
+<p> A web application based on RESTful API implementation & usage using NodeJS, Express, and Joi </p>